PinarTurkyilmaz/Vis/README.md

 # Vis
-This repisotary consists of different visualizing technique on an orange dataset and mouse brain dataset.
+This repository consists of different visualizing technique on an orange dataset and mouse brain dataset.
 This project was part of my studies between 2019-2020.